rachellawson/ddev-template/README.md

-# ddev-template
+# DDEV Template

-a drupal repo ready to do ddev
+A drupal repo ready to do ddev